 - What is "Medical Restriction"?

-Offenders in TDCJ who are close contacts of a confirmed or suspected COVID-19 case (whether the case is another offender or staff member) will be placed in medically restrictive housing for 14 days.
+Inmates in TDCJ who are close contacts of a confirmed or suspected COVID-19 case (whether the case is another inmate or staff member) will be placed in medically restrictive housing for 14 days.
 Medical observation will occur in the medical restriction area (cell or dorm) including temperature checks daily.
-Meals will be served in the restriction area and offenders excluded from group activities.
-Staff interacting with medically restricted offenders will wear Personal Protective Equipment (PPE).
+Meals will be served in the restriction area and inmates excluded from group activities.
+Staff interacting with medically restricted inmates will wear personal protective equipment (PPE).

-- What are the impacts of a Precautionary Lockdown?
+- What triggers and what are the impacts of a precautionary lockdown?

-Precautionary Lockdown is for the protection of everyone and is intended to restrict movement of offenders to stop any spread of the virus.
+Precautionary lockdown is for the protection of everyone and is intended to restrict movement of inmates to stop any spread of the virus.
 The lockdown is instituted for at least 14 days.
 A precautionary lockdown may be instituted based on high community spread of the virus in the neighboring community, increased employee or inmate asymptomatic cases found in mass or surveillance testing, or increased symptomatic cases.

 - Is the TDCJ performing COVID-19 testing?

-- What happens if an offender or staff member tests positive?
+- What happens if an inmate or staff member tests positive?

 - How can I get more information about testing and TDCJ statistics?

 .
-The information there is updated daily and includes testing statistics for offender and staff along with medical restriction, isolation and precautionary lockdown information by unit.
+The information there is updated daily and includes testing statistics for inmate and staff along with medical restriction, isolation, and precautionary lockdown information by unit.

 - What is personal protective equipment (PPE)?

-PPE consists of mask, gloves, eye protection and gloves.
+PPE consists of masks, gloves, and eye protection.

 - Is there a shortage of personal protective equipment (PPE)?

-No. TDCJ currently has stockpiles of N-95 and KN-95 masks along with millions of pairs of gloves and other PPE.
+No. The TDCJ currently has stockpiles of N-95 and KN-95 masks along with millions of pairs of gloves and other PPE.
 TDCJ has manufactured more than 1.5 million cloth masks that have been distributed all over the state.